mabel-dev/opteryx.dev/docs/contributing/internals/testing.md

 Runs SQL statements against Operyx and SQLite (which performs [similar testing](https://www.sqlite.org/testing.html) against other database engines) to verify Opteryx returns the same answer as SQLite.

+## Fuzzing

+**Frequency**: CI & Weekly
+**Maturity**: Low

+As part of the CI process, executes 100 iterations of random inputs.

+As part of a weekly test, executes 100,000 iterations of random inputs.

+Fuzzing supplies some key functions with random data to try to capture scenarios which are unexpected or unhandled.

-## Security and Code Quality Testing
+## Security & Code Quality Testing

 **Frequency**: CI
 **Maturity**: Medium

-Bandit, Semgrep, Black, MyPy, PyLint, PerfLint, Fides, SonarCloud
+Various other tests are performed to help ensure code quality is maintained, these include security, form, typing, secret detection and test coverage checks using the following tools: Bandit, Semgrep, Black, MyPy, PyLint, PerfLint, Fides, SonarCloud, and Coverage.